clinicaldocumentengineering/OpenCDEViewer/README.md

 OpenCDE Viewer is a web based component, that just requires a web browser to display HL7 CDA documents.

 ### Getting Started
--OpenCDE Viewer is a lightweight CDA viewer, that only requires a Web Browser to display these kind of documents.
+  *  OpenCDE Viewer is a lightweight CDA viewer, that only requires a Web Browser to display these kind of documents.
--OpenCDE Viewer works as a standalone component or is easily embedded into existing solutions.
+  *  OpenCDE Viewer works as a standalone component or is easily embedded into existing solutions.
--OpenCDE Viewer does not require any software installation, once source files are copied, just double click on CDA files.
+  *  OpenCDE Viewer does not require any software installation, once source files are copied, just double click on CDA files.

 ### Documentation

 ### Main features
 - HL7 CDA.xsl rendering plus:
--- PDF Documents, embedded as a base64.
+    * PDF Documents, embedded as a base64.
 -- Structured documents where sections text is included as base64 encoded HTML -- ObservationMedia elements that include base64 encoded jpeg or gif images.
 -- User defined style sheets